 LAWS8237 Health Law and Bioethics in Global Context

 POGO8029 Health Policy in a Globalising World

-24 to 48 units from completion of POPH8106 Public Health Research Project
+A minimum of 24 units from completion of POPH8106 Public Health Research Project

-Students must achieve a minimum 70% average mark in the coursework component and have the approval of an identified supervisor for the research project to enrol in POPH8106 Public Health Research Project.
+Students must achieve a minimum 70% average mark in the coursework component and have the approval of an identified supervisor for the research project to proceed to the research component.

-Students who do not achieve a minimum 70% average mark or do not have the approval of an identified supervisor will be transferring to the Master of Public Health, Graduate Diploma of Public Health or Graduate Certificate of Public Health.
+Students who do not achieve a minimum 70% average mark or do not have the approval of an identified supervisor can transfer to the Master of Public Health.

 |Year 1 48 units||POPH8100 or POPH8552 6 units||POPH8103 Introduction to Health Services Research and Policy 6 units||POPH8315 Research Design and Methods 6 units||8000 level M.PubH Elective from list 6 units|

 |POPH8101 Biostatistics in Population Health 6 units||POPH8108 Social Determinants of Health 6 units||8000 level M.PubH Topic from list 6 units||8000 level M.PubH Elective from list 6 units|